AlessandraPettinato/pokedex/README.md

 The goal was to fetch data from the [Pokemon API](https://pokeapi.co/) and render them on-screen.
 The Pokemon displayed are the original 151.
 Thanks to a pagination system they are methodically divided into sections.

-The users can to catch a Pokemon, store it locally, and delete it whenever they need.
+The users can catch a Pokemon, store it locally, and delete it whenever they need.

 ## Built with